Alexsogge/FancyTable/README.md

 ### Install the software
 It could be possible, that the IR touch frame requires some drivers to work.
 So test it with a display if you can use it as an input device.

-Install python3 and requirements.txt.
+Root to directory `src`.
+Install requirements.txt.
 Launch the software by `python3 TableControl.py <device path>`.
 The device path is the systems device input path to your touch frame (e.g. `/dev/input/event1`).

 ### Pack everything together
 ![](doc/images/BuildAll.png)